 4. PRICING AND PAYMENT; XOMETRY REFERRAL PROGRAM

 4.1 Payment.
 You agree to pay all fees or charges to Your Account in accordance with the fees, charges and billing terms in effect at the time a fee or charge is due and payable.
 Unless otherwise expressly agreed in advance by Xometry, all invoices are due thirty (30) days after the date of invoice (new customers must prepay in full) or will be paid by payment methods acceptable to Xometry at the time order placement.
 Xometry reserves the right to require payment in advance for certain orders.
 All invoices are due in full, without any deductions or offsets.
 All invoices will be deemed final and binding unless You object to an invoice, in writing, within five (5) days of receipt.
 All invoices not paid in full within such thirty (30) day period shall bear interest at the highest rate permitted under law.
 If You choose to pay for an order by credit card, You must provide Xometry with a valid credit card (Visa, MasterCard, or any other issuer accepted by us) (“Payment Provider”).
 Your Payment Provider agreement governs Your use of the designated credit card, and You must refer to that agreement and not this Agreement to determine your rights and liabilities.
 By providing Xometry with Your credit card number and associated payment information, You agree that Xometry is authorized to immediately invoice your Account for all fees and charges due and payable to Xometry hereunder and that no additional consent or notice is required.
 You agree to immediately notify Xometry of any change in Your billing address or the credit card used for payment hereunder.
-Xometry reserves the right at any time to change its prices and billing methods, either immediately upon posting notice on the Website or by email delivery to You.
+Xometry reserves the right at any time to change its prices and billing methods, either immediately upon posting notice on the Website and the Mini Program or by email delivery to You.
 All prices are calculated in CNY and payment to Xometry must be in the form of CNY.
 Upon Your request, Xometry will issue a value added tax (“VAT”) invoice within 5 business days following shipment.
 The VAT invoice is for the sale of goods and contains the identification of the corresponding Quote.

 4.2 Taxes and Costs.
 Unless otherwise stated, the price quoted with respect to the manufacture of any particular Part includes the cost for the Services rendered by Xometry, the manufacturing of the Part and the standard shipping (as selected by Xometry), as well as all applicable sales and use taxes, and value added taxes.
 Additional fees may apply for any alternate shipping methods and/or shipping You will be liable for all other transaction duties and taxes (other than taxes based on Xometry’s net income).
 If Your order is exempt from sales tax or any other tax, You must submit a valid sales tax exemption certificate or other applicable tax exemption certificate.